nounch/manservant/README.md

 the tools described above every time the users posts a search query.

 **Side note**:
-Manservant also comes with an SQLite3 database `test.db` and some code interfacing with it (`createdb.py` and `populatedb.py`).
+Manservant also comes with a SQLite3 database `test.db` and some code interfacing with it (`createdb.py` and `populatedb.py`).
 The database is not required for manpage viewing, but may be used to built in some level of persistence in the future (tagging manpages or keeping a list of